-Wet Basins

 A wet basin may be created by constructing an embankment or excavating a pit.
 The primary component of a wet basin is the deep, permanent pool, but other components, such as a shallow marsh, may be added to the design (see basin/ wetland design in constructed wetlands section).
 MassDEP requires a sediment forebay as pretreatment to a wet basin.
-The sediment forebay plus the wet basin collectively are credited with an 80% TSS removal rate.

 The basic operation of a wet basin allows incoming stormwater to displace the water present in the pool.
 This stormwater remains until displaced by runoff from another storm event.
 Increased retention time allows particulates, including fine sediments, to settle out of the water column.
 The permanent pool also serves to protect deposited sediments from resuspending during large storm events.
 Another advantage of wet basins is the biological activity of algae and fringe wetland vegetation, which reduces the concentration of soluble pollutants.
 Wet basins may be designed with a multi-stage outlet structure to control peak rate discharges from different design storms.
 When properly designed and maintained, wet basins can add recreation, open space, fire protection, wildlife habitat, and aesthetic values to a property.

-Applicability

 Generally, dry weather base flow and/or large contributing drainage areas are required to maintain pool elevations.
-The minimum contributing drainage area must be at least 20 acres, but not more than one square mile.
-Sites with less than 20 acres of contributing drainage area may be suitable only if sufficient groundwater flow is available.
+The minimum contributing drainage area must be at least 10 acres, but not more than one square mile.
+Sites with less than 10 acres of contributing drainage area may be suitable only if sufficient groundwater flow is available to maintain the permanent pool.
 Use wet basins at residential, commercial and industrial sites.
 Because wet basins remove soluble pollutants, they are ideal for sites where nutrient loadings are expected to be high.
 In such instances, source controls must also be implemented to further reduce nutrient loadings.

-Investigate soils, depth to bedrock, and depth to water table before designing a wet basin.
-At sites where bedrock is close to the surface, high excavation costs may make wet ponds infeasible.
-If the soils on site are relatively permeable or well drained, such as a soil type in Hydrologic Group A (as defined by the Natural Resource Conservation

-Service), it will be difficult to maintain a permanent pool.
-In this situation, it may be necessary to line the bottom of the wet pond to reduce infiltration.

-Designing wet basins for multiple storms will provide peak rate control.
-In such instances, design the upper stages of wet basins to provide temporary storage of larger storms (i.e., 10, 25, and 100-year 24-hr. storms).
-Wet basins are generally ineffective in controlling the post-development increase in runoff volume, although some infiltration does occur, as well as evaporation in summer months.

 Planning Considerations

-Evaluate soils and depth to bedrock before designing a wet basin.
+Evaluate soils and depth to bedrock and groundwater before designing a wet basin.
 At sites where bedrock is close to the surface, high excavation costs may make wet basins infeasible.
 If the soils are permeable (A and B soils), heavy drawdown of the basin may occur during dry periods.
 In these situations, compact the basin soils or install a liner at the bottom of the basin to minimize the potential for drawdown.
 Specifications for basin materials include (in order of decreasing costs):

 6-inch clay